silvopasture co-grazing sheep and cattle

 Topics:

 Cost $25/person.
 Held rain or shine.
-Preregistration requested by September 30th, click here to register inline.
+Preregistration requested by October 3rd, click here to register online.

 About Wild Geese Farm: A 52-acre farm, raising registered Hereford cattle and Katahdin sheep.
 They have been rotationally grazing livestock for 30+ years.
 Farm Products include breeding stock along with grass-fed beef and lamb.
 This is their second season grazing within silvopasture planting while further developing an integrated system for the farm.